-This brand hand-makes all their jewelry in Paris, including my favorite everyday necklace, a dainty half silver-half gold chain.
+This brand hand-makes all its jewelry in Paris, including my favorite everyday necklace, a dainty half silver-half gold chain.
 Also worth checking out are the colorful stackable beaded bracelets.
-Their clasps are especially good, something you know is necessary if you’re a daily necklace wearer.
+The clasps are especially good, something you know is necessary if you’re a daily necklace wearer.

 This London-based ethical and sustainable jewelry brand is one you’ve likely seen in fashion editorials across your favorite publications.
-The prices can be quite high, but my favorite item of theirs–their everyday pendant necklaces–clock in just over $200.
-The price is reflective of their handcrafted heirloom pieces.
+The prices can be quite high, but my favorite item of the brand's–the everyday pendant necklaces–clock in just over $200.
+The price is reflective of the handcrafted heirloom pieces.

-I first learned about this ring brand when founder and designer Sofia DM’ed me back in 2018 from her Mexico-based studio where she handmakes her signature “blob” rings.
-These playful rings remind me of Play-Doh or slime; they are fun organic-shaped rings in bright cheery colors, lightweight, and $50 a pop.
+I first learned about this ring brand when founder and designer Sofia DMed me back in 2018 from her Mexico-based studio where she hand-makes her signature “blob” rings.
+These playful rings remind me of Play-Doh or slime; they're fun organic-shaped rings in cheery colors, lightweight, and $50 a pop.
 She’s since expanded to earrings that are similar to the rings but floral-shaped.
-Affordable, handmade, and each blobby wonder is unique.
+The pieces are affordable, handmade, and each blobby wonder is unique.

 The brand began as a collection of founder Blanca's Barcelona flea market and vintage shop findings but has since extended to treasures found from all over the world through Blanca's travels.

-I had the pleasure of meeting designer Nico for tea to talk about her collection, which she handmade in her Brooklyn studio.
-Her beaded necklaces (my favorite category) are nearly all $50 or under and add quirkiness to your outfit worn solo or look great layered with your everyday pieces.
+I had the pleasure of meeting designer Nico Perez for tea to talk about her collection, which she handmade in her Brooklyn studio.
+Her beaded necklaces (my favorite category) are nearly all $50 or under and add quirkiness to your outfit whether worn solo or layered with your everyday pieces.